facebookincubator/TTPForge/pkg/blocks/README.md

 Execute(*TTPExecutionContext) *StepResultsRecord, error
 ```

-Execute,executes all of the steps in the given TTP,
+Execute executes all of the steps in the given TTP,
 then runs cleanup if appropriate

 **Parameters:**